Excel Program > Using Excel Gantt > Excel Gantt Chart - How to #4 – Keeping track the progress of the project

 (If you select "Today", it is always calculated based on the current day).

-XLGantt - Calculation Base Date of Planned %Work Complete
+Calculation Base Date of Planned %Work Complete

-[ XLGantt(Excel Gantt) How to ]
+[ Using XLGantt(Excel Gantt) ]

-Leave a Comment
+Leave a Reply

 Scroll to Top